dorohoward/dorohoward.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
   Hello!
 I am a Ph.D.
-Candidate in Computational Chemistry at the University of Manchester, where I am advised by Prof. <b>Nikolas Kaltsoyannis</b>.
-Before joining the University of Manchester, I obtained my M.S. degree in Chemical Technology from Tianjin University (Prof. <b>Qingfeng Ge</b>) in 2022.
-I also hold a B.E. degree in Chemical Engineering and Technology from China University of Petroleum (2019), and completed exchange programs at Khalifa University (Prof. <b>Lourdes F. Vega</b>) and Universiti Teknologi PETRONAS (Malaysia).
+Candidate in Computational Chemistry at the <b>University of Manchester</b>, where I am advised by Prof. Nikolas Kaltsoyannis.
+Before joining the University of Manchester, I obtained my M.S. degree in Chemical Technology from <b>Tianjin University</b> (Prof. Qingfeng Ge) in 2022.
+I also hold a B.E. degree in Chemical Engineering and Technology from <b>China University of Petroleum</b> (2019), and completed exchange programs at Khalifa University (Prof. Lourdes F. Vega) and Universiti Teknologi PETRONAS (Malaysia).
   <br><br>
   My background is rooted in theoretical and computational chemistry.
 Moving forward, my research interests are focused on nanoscale computation, specifically its applications in materials and drug design.
 I possess strong expertise in various computational methodologies including <b>Density Functional Theory (DFT), molecular simulations (VASP, LAMMPS)</b>, and <b>quantum chemistry calculations (Gaussian)</b>.
 I am also highly proficient in <b>Python</b> for data analysis and simulation workflow automation, enabling me to explore complex systems for innovative solutions.
   <br><br>